Save Money. Add Value.

 Build a Cost-Conscious Culture

-There’s little point in investing in cost reduction strategies if your organization does not have a cost-conscious culture.
 Organizations without this culture typically have out-of-control spend where employees do not consider the impact to the business when making purchasing decisions, from buying office supplies to corporate travel.

 In a cost-conscious culture, employees treat every dollar of company money as if it were their own.
-This means they will seek the best value for their money, look for better deals, and consider whether or not a purchase is really necessary.
-Build a cost-conscious culture by winning management support for cultural change and through ongoing training, starting with new employee onboarding.
+They seek the best value for their money, look for better deals, and consider whether or not a purchase is really necessary.

 Implement Category Management